 Make notes from revision guides about the key words and explanations.

-Staff are working to provide revision materials on Moodle and links to external sites.
-Use them.
+Staff are working to provide revision materials on Show My Homework and links to external sites.
+Please use them.

 Online revision resources (again top 3)